How to use Computer Vision to Find Text in C#

 $vbLabelText $csharpLabel

-In this example, I will use the following image for a method I am writing which needs to crop to areas containing text but input images may vary in text location.
-In this case, I can use FindTextRegion to narrow down the scan to an area that Computer Vision has detected text.
+In this example, I use the following image for a method that needs to crop to areas containing text, but input images may vary in text location.
+I use FindTextRegion to narrow down the scan to an area that Computer Vision has detected text.
+This approach is similar to techniques used in our content areas and crop regions tutorial.
 This is an example image:

 :path=/static-assets/ocr/content-code-examples/how-to/computer-vision-findtextregion-3.cs